• Product Introduction

 Incremental Static Regeneration (ISR)

 Incremental Static Regeneration is an extension of SSG, combining the advantages of SSG and SSR.
-It eliminates the need to rebuild the entire site when data is updated.
-ISR brings developers three key benefits: better performance, higher security, and shorter build time.
+There is no need to rebuild the entire site when data is updated.
+ISR brings three key advantages to developers: better performance, higher security, and shorter build time.

-To enable ISR during static page generation, you can use getStaticProps (Pages Router) or the revalidate option in App Router.
-Set revalidate to periodically (such as every 60 seconds) or call the revalidatePath method as needed to regenerate.
+To enable ISR during static page generation, you can use the revalidate option in getStaticProps (Pages Router) or App Router.
+Set revalidate to periodically (such as every 60 seconds) or call revalidatePath as needed to regenerate.

 Note:

-The revalidatePath method is currently an experimental feature and may not be completely stable.
+The revalidatePath method is currently an experimental feature and may not yet be fully stable.

 Default build settings are as follows: